How Much Can You Do at Tokyo Disney at Night?

 How the Evening Passes Work

-There are slightly different timings depending on if you are visiting the park in the week or at the weekend.
-In the week, you can buy passes that let you in the gate at 5pm, while at the weekend, they start at 3pm.
+There are slightly different timings depending on whether you visit the park during the week or at the weekend.
+During the week, you can buy passes that let you in the gate at 5 p.m., while at the weekend, they start at 3 p.m.

 Obviously, if closing time varies when you are traveling, you would want to use your evening pass on a day that gives you the most time in the park.